 Sadly, Lucknow is often overlooked.
 Surprisingly it boasts some of the most impressive architectural structures in India as well as an incredible gastronomic history.
 Old marketplaces, such as Chowk and Aminabad is famed for the Awadhi food – first evolved under the patronage of the nawabs and aristocrats.

 The legacy of the imperial splendour has always fascinated people.
 Spending a day in the company of a well versed guide will enrich the experience in the city of Nawabs – the noblemen of high status during the time of the Mogul empire.
 We can arrange a tour of La Martiniere, once the most prestigious school in India.

 Take a heritage walking tour through the lanes of Chowk or a culinary evening tour allowing you to hop in and hop out of traditional roadside eateries.

 Dudhwa straddles the lowlands of Terai.
 This relatively remote region of north Uttar Pradesh requires a road journey from Lucknow airport.
 Surprisingly, Dhangarhi in Nepal (35kms away) is closer to Dudhwa than Lucknow.
-With a daily flight from Dhangarhi to Kathmandu, we can arrange a multi country wildlife experience.
+With a daily flight from Dhangarhi to Kathmandu, we can arrange a multi-country wildlife experience.

-Tree of Life Jaagir Lodge is currently the only tourist accommodation in this area.
+The Ultimate Travelling Camp Jaagir Lodge is currently the only tourist accommodation in this area.
 It offers lavish comfort, outstanding dining options and a warm, homely atmosphere.

 Whilst at the lodge try your hand at driving a WW11 jeep or Royal Enfield.
 There are plenty of opportunities to off road on the acres of farmland surrounding the lodge.
 Game drives and boat rides will be arranged for you privately and in the company of the esteemed resident naturalists.
 The current team is led by the award winning photographer, Amit.